dongkoony/NAS-Server/README.en.md

 - **Dockerfile**: Create a Dockerfile to define the Docker image.
 - **Docker Compose**: Use Docker Compose to manage multi-container applications, if needed.
-- **CI/CD Pipeline**: Implement a CI/CD pipeline to automate testing and deployment using tools like GitHub Actions.
+- **CI/CD Pipeline**: Implement a CI/CD pipeline to automate testing and deployment using tools like GitHub Actions or Jenkins.

 ## Versioning